-Sesame shortcuts allows you to have all your shortcuts, contacts and apps at your fingertips with just a tap on the edge of your screen.
+Sesame shortcuts allows you to have most of your apps shortcuts, contacts and apps at your fingertips.
+You can interact and search the list with just a tap on the edge of your screen.
 Sesame can gather shortcuts from Chrome, Youtube, Play Store, Google App, Uber, Spotify, Reddit, Settings and just about any app you have installed.
-If you want to go to battery configuration, just tap on the Sesame edge and type battery, you’ll be shown the settings shortcut that takes you there.
-And with its intelligent sorting, you often don’t even have to type in complete names of the shortcuts.
+If you want to go to battery configuration, just tap on the Sesame edge and type “battery”, you’ll be shown the settings shortcut that takes you there.
+And with its intelligent learning, it learns to sort your preferred apps.
+You will soon not even have to type in complete names of the shortcuts, just a few letters will do.
 It also ranks apps and shortcuts based on your app usage to make multitasking much faster.

 The highlights of Sesame shortcuts allow you to: